 Professional Development Expenses (Reimbursement)

-Balance: To find the balance in your Professional Development account, go to my.sfu.ca, login, and under Staff Resources, click on “Professional Development Expenses.”
+Balance: To find the balance in your Professional Development account, go to my.sfu.ca, log in, and under Staff Resources, click “Professional Development Expenses.”

 - Only Continuing APSA Employees are eligible for this benefit.

 - You must use your purchase must for professional development to be claimed.